-Benefit Description Skilled nursing care facility benefits (cont.)
-You pay High Option • • • • • • • • • • • • • • • • • • • • Blood transfusions Needed medical symples and applicates.
-Nothing Needed medical supplies and appliances Hospice care High Option We cover the following hospice care if you have an illness that may lead to death.
+Benefit Description You pay Skilled nursing care facility benefits (cont.)
+High Option Physical therapy, occupational therapy, speech therapy, or respiratory therapy Drugs and medications given during your stay.
+This includes oxygen.
+Blood transfusions Nothing Needed medical supplies and appliances Inpatient rehabilitation care \$250 per day for a maximum of 4 days Not covered: All charges Private duty nursing services given in a hospital or skilled nursing facility.
+Hospice care High Option We cover the following hospice care if you have an illness that may lead to death.
 Your primary care physician will work with the hospice and help develop your care plan.
 The hospice must send a written care plan to your medical group every 30 days.
-Nothing • Interdisciplinary team care to develop and maintain a plan of care Short-term inpatient hospital care in periods of crisis or as respite care.
-Respite care is provided on an occasional basis for up to five consecutive days per admission Physical therapy, occupational therapy, speech therapy and respiratory therapy Social services and counseling services Skilled nursing services given by or under the supervision of a registered nurse Certified home health aide services and homemaker services given under the supervision of a registered nurse Diet and nutrition advice; nutrition help such as intravenous feeding or hyperalimentation • Volunteer services given by trained hospice volunteers directed by a hospice staff member Drugs and medicines prescribed by a doctor Medical supplies, oxygen and respiratory therapy supplies Care which controls pain and relieves symptoms Bereavement services, including assessing the needs of the bereaved family and developing a care plan to meet those needs, both before and after death.
-Bereavement services are available to covered members of the immediate family (spouse, children, step-children, parents, brothers and sisters) for up to one year after the employee's or covered family member's death Ambulance High Option You can get these services from a licensed ambulance in an emergency \$100 per trip or when ordered by your primary care physician.
+Nothing Interdisciplinary team care to develop and maintain a plan of care Short-term inpatient hospital care in periods of crisis or as respite care.
+Respite care is provided on an occasional basis for up to five consecutive days per admission Physical therapy, occupational therapy, speech therapy and respiratory therapy Social services and counseling services Skilled nursing services given by or under the supervision of a registered nurse Certified home health aide services and homemaker services given under the supervision of a registered nurse Diet and nutrition advice; nutrition help such as intravenous feeding or hyperalimentation Volunteer services given by trained hospice volunteers directed by a hospice staff member Drugs and medications prescribed by a doctor Medical supplies, oxygen and respiratory therapy supplies Care which controls pain and relieves symptoms Bereavement (grief) services, including a review of the needs of the bereaved family and the development of a care plan to meet those needs, both before and after the member's death.
+Bereavement services are available to the patient and those individuals who are closely linked to the patient, including the immediate family, the primary or designated care giver and individuals with significant personal ties, for one year after the member's death.

+Benefit Description You pay

+Ambulance High Option

+You can get these services from a licensed ambulance in an emergency or when ordered by your primary care physician.
 (We will provide benefits for these services if you receive them as a result of a 9-1-1 emergency response system call for help if you think you have an emergency.)
 Air ambulance is also covered, but, only if ground ambulance service can't provide the service needed.
-Air ambulance service, if medically necessary, is provided only to the nearest hospital that can give you the care you need.
-Nothing for all other services and supplies Base charge and mileage Disposable supplies Monitoring, EKG's or ECG's, cardiac defibrillation, CPR, oxygen, and IV Solutions
+Air ambulance service, if medically necessary, is provided only to the nearest hospital that can give you the care you need. • Base charge and mileage • Disposable supplies • Monitoring, EKG's or ECG's, cardiac defibrillation, CPR, oxygen, and IV Solutions \$100 per trip Nothing for all other services and supplies

 Section 5(d).
-Emergency services/accidents
+Emergency Services/Accidents